sballano/nspanel_thermostat/README.md

 # Notes about the hardware

 The Sonoff NSPanel is a nice compact device that with custom firmware can be used for multiple home automation task or general user interface.
-Unfortunatelly it is not the best device to build a thermostat!
+Unfortunately it is not the best device to build a thermostat!

 A thermostat is basically composed of a temperature sensor, a switch and a controller.
 From those three elements, the NSPanel has problems both on the sensor and the switches.

 ## Temperature sensor

 The sensor is a NTC located in the bottom of the panel, poking through a small hole so it can probe fresh air.
-Unfortunatelly the heat from the device is enough to affect the reading.
+Unfortunately the heat from the device is enough to affect the reading.

-With the screen switched off the temperature reading is at least 0.5ºC more than expedted, probably higher.
+With the screen switched off the temperature reading is at least 0.5ºC more than expected, probably higher.
 With the screen at full brightness the error can increase to about 4ºC.

-A way to correct this is to use an external sensor, something you may already have at home, like typical Zigbee temperature/humidity sensors.
-But if you go this route, know that these sensors are not developed to be used in control loops, they don't provide constant/predictible update intervals.
+A way to correct this is to use an external sensor, something you may already have at home, a lot of people have Zigbee temperature/humidity sensors already at home.
+But if you go this route, know that these sensors are not the best to be used in control loops, they don't provide constant/predictible update intervals.
 Also the battery could die or have a problem in your Home Assistant that makes communication impossible.
-In this case you would need some way to detect this and avoid the thermostat getting stuck in a potentiallly dangerous situation.
+In this case you would need some way to detect this and avoid the thermostat getting stuck in a potentially dangerous situation.

 Another way to fix the sensor issue is to modify the hardware so the sensor is slightly outside the enclosure.
 This way we maintain the whole control in one unit so it is less likely to fail...
-But this modification has risks in itself, you can damage your panel or have a bad solder that manifest later leading to the same issue of having the thermostat stuck in an open or close position.
+But this modification has risks in itself, you can damage your panel or have a bad solder that manifests later leading to the same issue of having the thermostat stuck in an open or close position.

 You can find a more extensive information [here](hardware_mods.md) about what are the modifications required to improve the sensor readings.